Yicorner/zjuSummerCamp/README.md

 ### Note on Testing:

 Due to the lengthy duration required to test all images, I have preemptively executed tests on all the images and saved the results under the directory: `./results/complete_result/`.
-For those interested in diving deeper into the methodologies and findings, the project paper is available as `paper.doc` in the aforementioned directory.
+For those interested in diving deeper into the methodologies and findings, the project paper is available as `项目报告.pdf` in the aforementioned directory.

-**Personal Remark**: The reason I've used a `.docx` format and not LaTeX for the paper is due to my unfamiliarity with the laTeX.
-I appreciate your understanding.

 ## Join and Contribute